HAMEC Annual Gala

 An Evening of Remembrance and Community

-Join us for HAMEC’s Annual Gala & Silent Auction on Saturday, December 6, 2025, at 6:00 p.m. at the Radisson Hotel in Trevose, PA.
-This year’s event honors Abby Gilbert, Anna Okropiridze-Cassidy, and Kira Gulko, whose dedication reflects the museum’s mission to preserve Holocaust history and foster respect among all people.
+Join us for HAMEC’s Annual Gala & Silent Auction on Saturday, November 15, 2026, at 4:30 p.m. at the Reformed Congregation Keneseth Israel in Elkins Park, PA.
+This year’s event honors Alberta P. O’Brien, Ed.D., and David P. Hardy, whose dedication reflects the museum’s mission to preserve Holocaust history and foster respect among all people.
 Guests will gather for an inspiring evening of reflection, recognition, and support for HAMEC’s ongoing work in education, remembrance, and community outreach.

 Kira Gulko, 2025 HAMEC Annual Gala honoree